-Colac Otway is a large and vibrant shire with invaluable natural assets, home to many thriving communities, which have long placed a high value on the environment, consistently identifying climate change and the environment as leading issues of concern.
-The Otway forests, wildlife, rivers, volcanic plains and abundant grasslands form part of who we are.
+Colac Otway is a large and vibrant shire with invaluable natural assets.
+The Otway forests, volcanic plains and native grasslands, our spectacular coast line and waterways form part of who we are.
+Our shire is home to many thriving communities, which have long placed a high value on the environment, consistently identifying climate change and the environment as leading issues of concern.
+Council acknowledges its communities are facing a global climate change and biodiversity crisis, one that requires urgent action by all levels of government, including local councils.